 Had there been an emergency that necessitated my jumping out of my seat quickly to avoid being burned to death, I could not have done it.
 People on the plane seeing how much difficulty I was in were actually volunteering to help me… which has never been necessary before on any other economy flight.

-On top of that discomfort, the food was absolute crap.
+On top of that discomfort, the food in economy was absolute crap.
 Honestly the worst airplane meal I’ve had in years.
 There was a girl sitting two seats away from me, and I wish I’d gotten a picture of her expression when she tasted… it was absolutely funny.
 So much so that I broke into a full belly laugh and we bonded over just how horrible the food was.

 It was some sort of chicken and couscous thing that had an odd taste, and made me wonder how many of us we’re gonna be sick later (in fact that next day I had impressively loose bowels when usually flying constipates me).